Józef Czapski: Private life

 Czapski was deeply Catholic, and his faith influenced his works and personal philosophy, but also his struggles with sexuality.
 In the years 1924-1926 he entered a relationship with a poet Sergey Nabokov, younger brother of Vladimir Nabokov; it was ended by Czapski's departure to London, in order to cure his typhoid fever.
 Returning to Poland, Czapski met the writer Ludwik Hering.
 The pair lived together for a few years in Józefów, and despite the fact that they were separated by World War 2 and subsequent emigration of Czapski, they maintained the love for years by exchanging letters.

 English translation

 The Inhuman Land is the first work of Czapski's translated into English and was published in London in 1951.
 Because it is a first-hand account of contemporaneous negotiations with the Soviets over the missing Polish officers it became an important document until Russian guilt for the massacres was acknowledged.
 In the post-war period Czapski was also among the eyewitnesses of the situation of Polish prisoners in Soviet captivity and testified on the matter before the United States Congress.

 His Lost Time: Lectures on Proust in a Soviet Prison Camp was translated into English in 2018.
+Memories of Starobielsk was translated in 2022.